singhsudhirk/singhsudhirk.github.io/README.md

 Welcome!

-I am an Economist in the Department of Economics at the University of Rochester.
+I am an economist and a postdoctoral researcher in the Department of Economics at the University of Rochester.
 My primary research interests are in development and labor economics.
 I am also a Fellow of the Global Labor Organization (GLO).
 Previously, I was an Economist and Consultant at the World Bank Group and have consulted for the International Food Policy Research Institute (IFPRI) in Washington, D.C.

  To learn more about my work, please visit my <a href="/research.html">Research</a> page or download my <a href="Sudhir_Singh_CV.pdf" target="_blank">CV</a>.
 <div style="clear: both;"></div>